Aarhus University Seal

 Funding

-This project is funded by the Danish Data Science Academy (DDSA) and is under funding administration by the Open Philanthropy Farm Animal Welfare Program.
+This project is funded by the Coefficient Giving Farm Animal Welfare Program, Danish Data Science Academy (DDSA), and GUDP (DiGiSOW).